Posted on Leave a comment

 Mindful Awareness and Healing

 Engaging with nature as a healer begins with mindful awareness.
 When you are present, you notice the textures, sounds, and rhythms of your surroundings.
 This sensory immersion calms your nervous system, decreases rumination, and promotes relaxation.
-Research since 2020 demonstrates that mindful engagement with natural settings improves emotional regulation, reduces cortisol levels, and supports cardiovascular health (Bratman et al., 2021; Kuo, 2021).
+Research into the role of nature as healer since 2020 demonstrates that mindful engagement with natural settings improves emotional regulation, reduces cortisol levels, and supports cardiovascular health (Bratman et al., 2021; Kuo, 2021).
 Simply put, being in nature helps your mind and body recover from the cumulative effects of stress.

 Nature Builds Resilience